NECTOW LAB TEAM

 Postdoctoral Fellow

 Srikanth received his BS and MS from the University of Chittagong in Bangladesh.
 Shortly after graduation, he joined the University of Chittagong as a lecturer and started working with Abu Shadat M Noman to study the pattern of TLR expression in arsenic-exposed hPBMCs.
 For his PhD, Srikanth moved to Nagoya University in Japan where he worked with Akihiro Yamanaka, studying the interactions between neural circuits regulating sleep and wakefulness.
 Shortly after completing his PhD, Srikanth moved back to the University of Chittagong where he started working at the intersection of neuroscience and oncology.
-In the Nectow lab, Srikanth is interested in dissecting the physiological roles of subpopulations in the DRN.
+In the Nectow lab, Srikanth is interested in using molecular profiling to dissect the roles of subpopulations in the DRN, with a particular emphasis on satiation.

 In his free time, Srikanth enjoys reading fiction and watching a game of cricket.